top of page

 • 3 min read

-In this post, Pinnacle Remodel owners, Rachel and Christian Raab, walk you through the common challenge homeowners face when moving to an open concept kitchen: how to keep generous storage when you've opened up walls and added a large island.
+In this post, Pinnacle Remodel owners, Rachel and Christian Raab, walk you through the common challenge homeowners face when moving to an open floor plan for their kitchen: how to keep generous storage when you've opened up walls and added a large island.

 This post outlines the practical solutions we used to preserve—and even improve—storage in a remodeled open kitchen.